SandDeveloping/SandDeveloping/README.md

-### Hi how are you? my name is Manuel better known what Sand Developer!
+### Heyy how are you? my name is Manuel better known what Sand Developer!

 I am aware of